LeviG68/counter/README.md

 # counter
-counter that will increment and decrement using javascript.
+counter that will increase and decrease.

+This application use is using javascript and by manipulating the DOM.